mehulagg/gitlab/doc/user/project/issue_board.md

 ### Add issues to a list

+> - It's [deployed behind a feature flag](../feature_flags.md), disabled by default.
+> - It's disabled on GitLab.com.
+> - It's recommended for production use.
+> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-adding-issues-to-the-list)

 You can add issues to a list by clicking the **Add issues** button in the top right corner of the issue board.
 This opens up a modal window where you can see all the issues that do not belong to any list.